-Note 1: Not available on 20-pin or 28-pin devices.
+Note 1: These bits are not available on 20-pin or 28-pin devices.

 11.2.2 I/O PORT WRITE/READ TIMING

 One instruction cycle is required between a port direction change or port write operation and a read operation of the same port.
 Typically, this instruction would be a NOP.